Ghosts (Person of Interest): Ghosts

-On flashbacks to 2002, Finch is joined by a colleague Nathan Ingram (Brett Cullen) and shows him an early version of the Machine with the basic prospect of watching over New York City.
+In flashbacks to 2002, Finch is joined by a colleague Nathan Ingram (Brett Cullen) and shows him an early version of the Machine with the basic task of watching over New York City.
 Finch also says he is teaching the Machine how to track people.
 In 2007, Ingram questions the Machine's function of irrelevant crimes while Finch explains that the Machine is supposed "to save everybody".
-It's revealed in the present that the office where Finch works has a memorial bust for Ingram, who is revealed to have died on 2010.
+It's revealed in the present that the office where Finch works has a memorial bust for Ingram, who is revealed to have died in 2010.

 Reception

 Viewers

 In its original American broadcast, "Ghosts" was seen by an estimated 12.51 million household viewers and gained a 2.7/7 ratings share among adults aged 18–49, according to Nielsen Media Research.
 This was a 7% decrease in viewership from the previous episode, which was watched by 13.33 million viewers with a 3.1/8 in the 18-49 demographics.
 With these ratings, Person of Interest was the second most watched show on CBS for the night behind The Big Bang Theory, third on its timeslot and for the night in the 18-49 demographics, behind Private Practice, The Office, Grey's Anatomy, The X Factor, and The Big Bang Theory.